pytries/marisa-trie/README.rst

 Benchmarks
 ==========

-There are no dedicated benchmarks for this package yet.

 My quick tests show that memory usage is quite decent.
 For a list of 3000000 (3 million) Russian words memory consumption with different data structures (under Python 2.7):